 The Reinkes gift also made it possible for AMH to purchase new beds and mattresses to improve patients’ comfort and safety.
 Each bed has built-in electric plug-ins that helps prevent falls.
 The new equipment also includes built-in bed alarms, which alert nurses if their patients get up on their own without calling a staff member for help first.

-By establishing funds through InFaith Community Foundation that aligned with their charitable giving interests, Ruth and Wilbert’s generous impact will continue to grow in the years to come.
+By establishing funds through Thrivent Charitable that aligned with their charitable giving interests, Ruth and Wilbert’s generous impact will continue to grow in the years to come.

 “When any facility receives a gift like this from the Reinkes, it makes a difference,” Struebing said.
 “In a community like ours, it is even more vital to support what we do and to maintain our healthcare excellence.”